St. John Climacus's Orthodox Church, Warsaw

 The St. John Climacus's Orthodox Church (Cerkiew św.
-Jana Klimaka, Церковь Святого Иоанна Лествичника) in Warsaw is an Orthodox parish church belonging to the Warsaw deanery of the diocese of Warsaw-Bielsk within the Polish Orthodox Church.
-It is located at 140 Wolska Street in the Ulrychów area of Wola district, inside the Orthodox cemetery.
+Jana Klimaka, Церковь Святого Иоанна Лествичника) in Warsaw is an Orthodox parish church belonging to the Warsaw deanery of the diocese of the Polish Orthodox Church.
+It is located at 140 Wolska Street in the Ulrychów area of the Wola district, inside the Orthodox cemetery.

-The church was built from 1903 to 1905 at the initiative of the Archbishop of Warsaw Hieronymus Ekziemplarski as a burial place for his son Ivan and for the future church hierarchy, as well as serving as a church for cemetery funerals and church services for the deceased.
-The Orthodox parish became associated with Russian rule during the interwar period where many Orthodox churches were demolished or closed.
-Except for the period between 1915 and 1919, the church continued services almost uninterrupted.
-It was damaged during World War II, and during the Wola massacre the Germans murdered its priests, their families and the children from the Orthodox orphanage run by the parish.
+The church was built from 1903 to 1905 at the initiative of the Archbishop of Warsaw, Hieronymus Ekziemplarski, as a burial place for his son Ivan and for future church hierarchs.
+It also served as a cemetery church for funerals and services for the dead.
+During the interwar period, the Orthodox parish was associated with Russian rule, a period in which many Orthodox churches in Poland were demolished or closed.
+Except for the period from 1915 to 1919, the church continued services almost uninterrupted.
+The building was damaged during World War II, and during the Wola massacre German forces murdered its priests, their families, and children from the Orthodox orphanage run by the parish.

-The building was designed by Vladimir Pokrovsky.
-It mimics the appearance of 17th century church buildings in Rostov.
-The church contains historic icons and items from the early 20th century, including an iconostasis made by Alexandr Murashko.
-Murals added in the 60s and 70s are by Adam Stalony-Dobrzański and Jerzy Nowosielski.
-The building was renovated from 1945 to 1948 and in the 60s and 70s.
+The building was designed by Vladimir Pokrovsky and imitates the appearance of 17th-century church buildings in Rostov.
+The church contains historic icons and objects from the early 20th century, including an iconostasis made by Alexandr Murashko.
+Murals added in the 1960s and 1970s were created by Adam Stalony-Dobrzański and Jerzy Nowosielski.
+The building was renovated from 1945 to 1948, and again in the 1960s and 1970s.

-Since 2003, relics of St. Bazyli Martysz in the church have been made available to venerate.
-The church, along with the whole area of the Wola Redoubt, was entered in the register of monuments on August 20, 2003 (No. A-54).
+Since 2003, the relics of St. Bazyli Martysz have been available for veneration in the church.
+The church, together with the whole area of the Wola Redoubt, was entered in the register of monuments on August 20, 2003 (No. A-54).

 History

 Construction

-The Orthodox church was founded as a private effort by the Archbishop of Warsaw Hieronymus within the cemetery in Wola.
-It was built to act as an auxiliary to St. Lawrence's Church, which had been confiscated from the Catholics after the November Uprising, but its immediate purpose was to commemorate the deceased son of the archbishop, Ivan Ilyich Ekzemplarskii.
+St. John Climacus's Orthodox Church was founded through the private initiative of Hieronymus, the Archbishop of Warsaw, within the cemetery in Wola.
+It was built as an auxiliary church to St. Lawrence's Church, which had been confiscated from Catholics after the November Uprising.
+Its immediate purpose was to commemorate the archbishop's deceased son, Ivan Ilyich Ekzemplarskii.

-In 1903 the archbishop acquired a plot of land with an area of 1237 square fathoms situated at the eastern cemetery wall by Wolska Street which cost 4275 rubles.
+In 1903, the archbishop acquired a plot of land with an area of 1,237 square fathoms, approximately 4137 m2, situated by the eastern cemetery wall on Wolska Street.
+The plot cost 4,275 rubles.
 On June 28, 1903, the foundation stone was laid.
-It was designed by architect Vladimir Pokrovsky and the building of the church and the iron fence surrounding it was entirely financed by the Archbishop of Warsaw.
-Construction was completed in June 1905 but the consecration, also conducted by the Archbishop, was delayed until October 15, 1905.
-Two weeks later the Archbishop also died.
-In accordance with his wishes, he was buried next to his son.
-The ceremony, which took place in the unfinished church was led by the Archbishop of Vilnius and Lithuania Nikander and the Bishop of Chelm Eulogius.
-As well as Orthodox believers, Catholics and Jews were also at the funeral.
+The church was designed by architect Vladimir Pokrovsky, and the building and its surrounding iron fence were entirely financed by the Archbishop of Warsaw.
+Construction was completed in June 1905, but the consecration, also conducted by the archbishop, was delayed until 15 October 1905.
+Two weeks later, the archbishop died and, in accordance with his wishes, was buried next to his son.
+The ceremony, which took place in the unfinished church, was led by the Archbishop of Vilnius and Lithuania, Nikander, and the Bishop of Chełm, Eulogius.
+Orthodox Christians, Catholics, and Jews attended the funeral.